Tall Waterhemp Takes No Prisoners!

 It sounds like a great jobs program, except that nobody wants this kind of low-tech, low-paying work—and that is especially true at a time like right now in the United States, when the labor market is about as tight as it can be.
 Without modern crop protection, productivity would be cut in half.

-Losing crop protection tools would devastate the environment, too.
+Losing crop protection tools would devastate the environment, aussi.
 Feeding a hungry planet would require more acreage—and that would mean converting millions more acres of rain forest into farmland.

 An enemy such as tall waterhemp requires a different kind of solution—one that is safe to use, reliant on the best technology, and an aid to environmental conservation and biodiversity protection.
 And that means science-based, continually improved crop-protection products that eliminate the weeds we don’t want and encourage the growth of crops we need.